PandasThumb/pandasthumb.github.io/_posts/2020/2020-03-30-Canis-latrans-clepticus.md

 <figure>
 <img src="/uploads/2020/Rice Canis latrans clepticus.jpg" alt="Coyote"/>
-<figcaption><a href="https://en.wikipedia.org/wiki/Coyote"><i>Canis latrans clepticus</i></a> &ndash; coyote.
-Mr. Rice writes, "This sub-species of coyote [<a href="https://www.inaturalist.org/taxa/147206-Canis-latrans-clepticus">San Pedro Martir coyote</a>] is found in southwestern California and northwestern Mexico.
+<figcaption><a href="https://en.wikipedia.org/wiki/Coyote"><i>Canis latrans clepticus</i></a> &ndash; <a href="https://www.inaturalist.org/taxa/147206-Canis-latrans-clepticus">San Pedro Martir coyote</a>.
+Mr. Rice writes, "This sub-species of coyote is found in southwestern California and northwestern Mexico.
 Coyotes are extremely adaptable animals, whose range is currently expanding due to reduced competition from wolves and other large predators.
 I photographed this one in Joshua Tree National Park."
 </figcaption>
 </figure>